According to the First Impressions Email Marketing Study conducted by Ciceron, only 39% of brands send a welcome email.

-A welcome series can have as many goals are there are types of businesses.
+A welcome email series can have as many goals as there are types of businesses.

 A few possible goals for a welcome series

-A service-based business might deliver targeted content that builds trust and demonstrates expertise.
-An ecommerce business can share tips to get the most out of a product.
-A SaaS business can try to get people to click around in their app.
+A service-based business might deliver targeted welcome content that builds trust and demonstrates expertise.
+An ecommerce business welcome email can share tips to get the most out of a product.
+A SaaS business welcome email can try to get people to click around in their app.
 And a lot of online businesses use a welcome series to sell an information product or course.

 If you run a software company or have an app, you want people to get into using your product as quickly as possible.
 The faster they reach their “aha” moment, the more likely they are to stick around.

-Even if you aren’t in tech, an onboarding series could still be important.
+Even if you aren’t in tech, onboarding welcome emails could still be important.